Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Simulation Studies

-We first compare the estimation error of several sparse estimators $\hat\btheta_D$ in (\ref{est}) (O-SSL), $\hat \btheta_S$ in (\ref{est_S}) (S-SSL), $\hat\btheta_L$ in (\ref{dantini}) (Dantzig) and $\hat \btheta_U$ in (\ref{eq_thetaD}) (U-Dantzig).
-The $L_2$ and $L_1$ estimation error under Model 1 with $p=200$ and $n=100$ is shown in Figure \ref{Fig:EM1p2}.
-Since the true data generating model is additive, O-SSL has the smallest error among the four estimators, which agrees with our results in Theorem \ref{mainthm}.
-While S-SSL is sub-optimal, it still outperforms Dantzig and U-Dantzig by a large margin.
-One interesting observation is that U-Dantzig performs much worse than the fully supervised estimator Dantzig.
-Thus, using the sample covariance $\hat \bSigma_{n+N}$ from both labeled and unlabeled data in the Dantizg selector may not provide any empirical improvement; see Remark \ref{rem_est_U} for the theoretical justification.
-In addition, as the size of unlabeled data $N$ increases, the improvement of our estimators O-SSL and S-SSL is more overwhelming, whereas the performance of U-Dantzig tends to deteriorate.
-The simulation results with $p=500$ and $n=200$ demonstrate the same patterns and are deferred to Appendix \ref{app:plots}.
+One interesting observation is that U-Dantzig performs much worse than the fully supervised estimator Dantzig; see the caption of Figure \ref{Fig:EM1p5}.
+Thus, using the sample covariance $\hat \bSigma_{n+N}$ from both labeled and unlabeled data in the Dantzig selector may not provide any empirical improvement; see Remark \ref{rem_est_U} for the theoretical justification.
+In addition, as the size of unlabeled data $N$ increases, the improvement of our semi-supervised estimators (SSL1, SSL2, SSL12, S-SSL1 and S-SSL12) is more overwhelming, whereas the performance of U-Dantzig tends to deteriorate.

-The $L_1$ and $L_2$ estimation error under Model 2 with $p=500$ and $n=200$ is shown in Figure \ref{Fig:EM2p5n2}.
-Since Model 2 includes an interaction term between $X_1$ and $X_2$, the sparse additive model is inconsistent for the true regression function.
-Thus our O-SSL estimator is no longer optimal.
-This is validated from the first panel of Figure \ref{Fig:EM2p5n2}, where the $L_2$ estimation error of O-SSL is slightly larger than Dantzig.
-In contrast, our S-SSL estimator leads to the smallest estimation error and provides a safe use of unlabeled data even if the imposed conditional mean model is incorrect.
+The comparisons under Model 2 with $p=500$ and $n=200$ are shown in Figure \ref{Fig:EM2p5n2}.
+Since Model 2 includes an interaction term between $X_1$ and $X_2$, the sparse additive model $h_1$ is inconsistent for the true regression function.
+Thus SSL1 does not improve the estimation accuracy compared with fully supervised Dantzig.
+However, the safe semi-supervised estimator, S-SSL1, successfully mitigates the undesired performance of SSL1 and its $L_1$ and $L_2$ errors are smaller than Dantzig.
+This agrees with Theorem \ref{twostep} that the refitting step provides a safe use of unlabeled data even if the imposed conditional mean model is incorrect.
+On the other hand, since the pairwise interaction model $h_2$ is a correctly specified conditional mean model, the estimators SSL2, SSL12 and S-SSL12, that depend on this model, show small estimation errors.